Tilly (vehicle): History

 The adaptation of each manufacturer's chosen model to Utility specification varied in detail but was broadly the same.
 The rear body was swapped for a simple pickup truck load bed covered by a canvas roof (commonly known as a 'tilt'), making the Utility a two or three seater in the cab.
 The bodywork was simplified for ease and economy of production, with some models having angular flat-panel wings or doors.
 Some cast or moulded body parts were swapped for simpler pressed-steel stampings.
 Paint replaced chrome on the grille and bumpers and in some cases the ornate grille was deleted altogether and replaced by simple wire mesh.
 Interiors and seats were simplified and untrimmed, with paint in place of bakelite and no carpets or leather.
 Electrical systems were swapped from the usual civilian 6-volt type to the military-standard 12-volts and parts such as headlamps were smaller types than the civilian cars and standardised across all models.
 Engines were low-compression varieties to allow running on poor-quality petrol.
 Most car manufacturers had offered their civilian models with 'Export' options to suit service in areas of the world with extreme climates and poor roads and the Utilities were fitted with these parts such as larger radiators and fans, uprated suspension that offered a greater load capacity and increased ground clearance.
-All Utilities were fitted with taller and wider tyres than standard to further improve traction and ground clearance - this required cutting away or In some cases the chassis was strengthened in certain areas.
+All Utilities were fitted with taller and wider tyres than standard to further improve traction and ground clearance - this required cutting away.
+In some cases the chassis was strengthened in certain areas.
 As 'Tilly' production continued many of the designs lost even more of their shared civilian parts, gaining even more simplified interiors and more functional grilles, wings and bodywork.